Mars-Wave/CollegeAbstractDataTypesLabs/README.md

     MW.

 ### Disclaimer:
-Some of the abstract data types in the folders like the linked lists and queues, as well as the trees were not coded by me.
+The abstract data types in the folders like the stacks, linked lists and queues, as well as the trees were not coded by me, they were given to me by my professors.

 My code is was what was asked in the assignment descriptions, ergo, what you will get asked in college in these subjects.
+This includes the Source.cpp files and every main function as well as some ADT implementations, the ones that are explicitly asked in the problem assignment.

+For these subjects the standard is that you get an implementation of the ADTs to use, or use the libraries of the language at hand.
-You can actually use the C++ ADTs versions, and as long as you use the analog functions the code will work just the same.
+So you can use the ADTs that were given to me since I included them in the files, some other ADT implementations or the C++ ADTs, and as long as you use the analog functions the code will work just the same.